Exgc/R1V-Free/README.md

 ### 🚀 Key Features

+- **AI-Feedback** 🤖: The first visual reasoning model that uses AI feedback as reward.

 - **Label-Free** 🔄: No need for ground truth labels as supervision.

 - **Open-ended** 🌍: Capable of training on open-ended questions, enhancing the ability to understand open-world visual concepts.

 ### 📌 Todo